-- 1 Pasco® aluminum track (2 m in length),
+- 1 Pasco[®] aluminum track (2 m in length),

-- a Pasco® cart,
+- a Pasco[®] cart,

 - 1 to 4 small NdFeB magnets,

 - a power supply (up to 12V),

 - 2 springs,

-- a Vernier Sonic Ranger® motion detector and a piece of stiff cardboard to mount on the cart (to reflect sound)
+- a Vernier Sonic Ranger[®] motion detector and a piece of stiff cardboard to mount on the cart (to reflect sound)

-- a Vernier SensorDAQ® or LabPro® interface,
+- a Vernier SensorDAQ[®] or LabPro[®] interface,

 - string,

 - tape, and

-- a computer with Logger Pro®.
+- a computer with Logger Pro[®].

 Set up the cart between the two end stops, with springs attached to both sides of the cart.
 Check the motion sensor at each table before the students arrive.
 As always, if there are problems check the data collection rate.
-Also, remember that the sound needs to be reflected off of a piece of sheet metal that fits snugly in the slots on the cart.
-There will be a bracket attached to the sheet metal.
+Also, remember that the sound needs to be reflected off of a card mounted on the cart.
 Sometimes the sensor picks up a reflection from something on the next table.
-It helps if the sensor points slightly above the horizontal.
-You should be able to move the cart back and forth with a finger and see the correct reading in the LoggerPro window.